“The life of the dead is placed in the memory of the living.” Cicero

 Getting out of the car with my bags of groceries to start today’s project I was forced to wait for a funeral procession to pass by before I was able to cross the street from my parked car.
 I am not joking.
 Never in my life have I seen such a sight on a side street, ever!
 The timing was uncanny.
-I watched the long black hearse with enclosed coffin slowly and I mean slowly pass by me, the closely following cars with their headlights on in the brightness of day, the leading officer on a motorcycle, all moving as one image as if in a dream.
-Inside my head I could hear my inner voice saying…”this is truly fascinating.”
-Why now?
-I feel I am being played with!
+I watched the long black hearse with enclosed coffin slowly and I mean slowly pass by me, the closely following procession of cars with their headlights on in the brightness of day, the leading officer on a motorcycle, all moving as one image as if in a dream.
+Inside my head I could hear my inner voice saying “this is truly fascinating, feel I am being played with.”
 It was a real moment and then as quickly as it unfolded, suddenly it was over, leaving me all alone, staring and stunned into the motionless landscape.

 This recipe, I will confess, was a little fussy.
 I struggled with the pastry.
 It wasn’t pliable and I had to add more water knowing it would make the dough tough but what else can a cook do?
 Start all over?
 Nah.
 Not on a hot humid July day with no air conditioning and the oven already up to 400F.
-Next time I would use less flour.
-The filling is super yummy, rich with lamb and eastern spices.
-I would definitely make these again probably changing it by making the filling a day ahead and I think I would prefer these in the colder months when extra fat is needed.
+Everything, that is worth anything, takes struggle and sacrifice.
+So here I am, pretty sweaty and happy to be, I might add.

 Pastry: 2-2.5 cups of self rising flour, 6 tablespoons cold unsalted cubed butter, 1/4 teaspoon of sea salt, 1/3 cup of yogurt, 1 large egg yolk, 1 tablespoon cumin seeds